 9 a.m. – 5 p.m.

-Origami in the Garden is an exhibition of monumental outdoor sculpture inspired by the art of paper folding.
+A premier art exhibit of origami bronze, steel and aluminum sculptures is making its mid-Atlantic debut at Lewis Ginter Botanical Garden this spring and summer.
+Origami in the Garden is an exhibition of larger-than-life outdoor sculpture inspired by the art of paper folding.
 Santa Fe artist Kevin Box collaborates with his wife, Jennifer Box and origami masters Robert J. Lang, Te Jui Fu, Michael G. LaFosse and Richard L. Alexander to celebrate the art of origami in museum quality sculpture and educational programming.

-In the Garden view 16 vignettes, featuring 21 sculptures.
-In the Library explore four unfolded wall hangings displayed with the four corresponding folded origami pieces.
+- visit the Garden’s Library to explore four unfolded wall hangings displayed with the four corresponding folded origami pieces

 Exhibit and related activities included with Garden admission.

 $11 seniors 55+ $8 Children (age 3-12)